wjbartol/galasa/README.md

         -DGALASA_TOKEN=$GALASA_TOKEN
     ```
     This will pick up values for the bootstrap, stream name and galasa access token from your environmnent variables.

+    New method:
+    Use the `galasactl properties set` command to set the `location` field of your test stream to refer directly to the URL of the test catalog where it is available from your maven repository.

 ## To Build the plugin locally